School nurses promote healthy lifestyles and prevent illness with school age students.

 Complex needs school nurse team leader: £36,916 - £46,837pa (Guy’s and St Thomas’ NHS Foundation Trust, Community Services, London, 2014)

 - Where the role can lead Expand / Collapse

 A qualified school nurse has many opportunities to develop skills to work in a variety of areas.
 Some school nurses choose to work towards senior school nursing or managerial roles, whilst others may carry out research and possibly become lecturers in nursing or another related subject.

 - Job market and vacancies Expand / Collapse

 The main employers of school nurses in England are NHS trusts and independent schools.
 There are 293 proposed training places in England in 2016/17.
 A report on the public health workforce (2014) estimated that there were 4,000 school nurses working in the NHS.

 The main employers of school nurses in Scotland are local NHS Health Boards, local authorities and independent schools.
-In 2015, the Centre for Workforce Intelligence estimated that there were 500 (370 whole time equivalent) school nurses in Scotland, of which at least 380 (280 wte) were at Agenda for Change Band 5 or higher.
+A report on the public health workforce in Scotland (2015) estimated that there were 500 (370 whole time equivalent) school nurses in Scotland, of which at least 380 (280 wte) were at Agenda for Change Band 5 or higher.